Non Member Registration

 University of Calgary, Calgary

 Dr Vivian Ip is a Clinical Professor at the University of Calgary in Canada.
 She is a practicing anesthesiologist with fellowships in Regional Anesthesia and Acute Pain Medicine, as well as Ambulatory anesthesia.
 She recently moved to Calgary from Edmonton and is working at the South Health Campus where she is the Director of the Regional Anesthesia Fellowship Program.
 She is the Chair of the American Society Regional Anesthesia (ASRA) and Pain Medicine newsletter committee, and the Chair of the Regional Anesthesia Section of the CAS.
-Her other leadership roles include: the Chair of the Environmental Sustainability Section at CAS, and the Chair of the Green Anesthesia Special Interest Group at ASRA Pain Medicine.
+Her other leadership roles include being the Past Chair of the CAS Environmental Sustainability Section, and the Chair of the Green Anesthesia Special Interest Group at ASRA Pain Medicine.
 She is also the Editor for RAPM (Regional Anesthesia and Pain Medicine), and an Editorial Board member of CJA (Canadian Journal of Anesthesia).

 Presenter: Dr Joanna Fifen